 The curriculum is designed to be responsive to the rapidly changing role of information technology in the business environment.
-Courses cover current topics including: object-oriented analysis, design, programming, client server applications, using telecommunications for competitive advantage, electronic commerce, data mining and data warehousing, and technical and managerial issues related to the Internet and corporate intranets.
-Advanced courses are designed for students who have completed the core and will challenge students to critically analyze issues faced by technology managers.
+Courses cover current topics including: object-oriented analysis, design, programming, client server applications, using telecommunications for competitive

 Unique features of a B.S.M.I.S. at AUS: